-b.
-The Bank will limit the amount of subsidy per project to \$1,000,000 or 75% of the total project costs, whichever is less.
+- b.
+The Bank will limit the amount of subsidy per project to \$2,000,000 or 75% of the total project costs, whichever is less. - c.
+Previously awarded AHP projects with any amount of committed, undisbursed subsidy available upon the opening date of the funding round are ineligible to receive a new AHP award for the same project in the current round.